UNIVERSITY SCHOLARS PROGRAM FREQUENTLY ASKED QUESTIONS

 A. Your application will be reviewed and you will receive notification on April 1, 2019, via your wolfPAW account.

 Q. I completed my application and I was invited to join the University Scholars Program – now what?

-A. Notification about your application status will be available in wolfPAW account on April 1, 2018.
+A. Notification about your application status will be available in your wolfPAW account on April 1, 2019.
 Students who are accepted into the University Scholars Program will receive more information about living in the Honors and Scholars Village by email, generally within two weeks of the submission of your acceptance form.
 Your first introduction to the University Scholars Program will occur during New Student Orientation this summer.
 The USP staff will host an important information session for all incoming University Scholars and their parents at each Orientation session.
 You will receive an email with further details about this information session prior to Orientation.
 Please contact the USP Office if you will be unable to attend any of the Orientation sessions, 919.515.2353.

-Q. Does admission to the USP mean I receive a scholarship?
+Q. Does admission to the USP mean that I receive a scholarship?

 A. Unfortunately, no. The USP does not have any scholarship funds to disburse.
 Please note that the receipt of any of the university merit scholarships does not imply admission to the USP.